davidjbradshaw/iframe-resizer/README.md

 ##Changes between version 1 and 2.

+Version 2 makes a few changes that you need to be aware of when upgrading.
+The filename of the host page script has been renamed from jquery.iframeResizer.min.js to iframeResizer.min.js in order to reflect that jQuery is now an optional way of calling the script.
+The do(Heigh/Width) options have been renamed calc(Height/Width).
+The method names deprecated in version 1.3.0 have now been removed.
+Versions 1 and 2 remain compatable with each other so you can use version 2 of the hostpage script with and iFrame running version 1 of the iFrame script.

 ##Version History
 * v2.0.0 Native version added to host page script, renamed script filename to reflect that jQuery is now optional, renamed do(Heigh/Width) to calc(Height/Width).